coinbase-samples/prime-send-receive-go/README.md

 ```

 This service:
-- Monitors all configured wallets for new transactions
+- Monitors all configured trading balances for new transactions
 - Processes deposits automatically when they reach "TRANSACTION_IMPORTED" status
 - Processes withdrawals when they reach "TRANSACTION_DONE" status
 - Updates user balances
 - Handles out-of-order transactions with lookback window
-- Prevents duplicate processing

 ## How the Ledger Works

 ### Balance Management
-- **Current Balances**: Stored in `account_balances` table for O(1) lookups
+- **Current Balances**: Stored in `account_balances` table
 - **Transaction History**: Complete audit trail in `transactions` table
 - **Atomic Updates**: Balance and transaction record updated together
 - **Optimistic Locking**: Prevents race conditions with version control